 In adults, the definitive diagnosis is based on acylcarnitine levels in serum, urine, and tissues (muscle and liver for systemic deficiency; muscle only for myopathic deficiency).

-Carnitine deficiency due to inadequate dietary intake, increased requirements, excess losses, decreased synthesis, or (sometimes) enzyme deficiencies can be treated by giving l-carnitine 25 mg/kg po q 6 h.
+Carnitine deficiency due to inadequate dietary intake, increased requirements, excess losses, decreased synthesis, or (sometimes) enzyme deficiencies can be treated by giving L-carnitine 25 mg/kg orally every 6 hours.

 All patients must avoid fasting and strenuous exercise.
 Consuming uncooked cornstarch at bedtime prevents early morning hypoglycemia.

 Some patients require supplementation with medium-chain triglycerides and essential fatty acids (eg, linoleic acid, linolenic acid).
 Patients with a fatty acid oxidation disorder require a high-carbohydrate, low-fat diet.